Violence writ large

 One has only to turn on the television to become immersed in violence, points out Associate Professor Philip Dwyer.

 "It is such a present thing, whether it is the conflict in Libya, the war in Iraq, riots in London or the case of a footballer who has assaulted a female fan, violence is a constant which within our world.

 "Yet, we don't really understand the processes behind it, we don't understand what it is that makes people commit these acts of violence.
 This, as a phenomenon, hasn't been the object of detailed and profound research."

-Probing the underlying historical factors of violence is an integral aspect of the research of the Violence and Social Order group, led by Dwyer, within the Humanities Research institute, one of three institutes within the Faculty of Education and Arts.
+Probing the underlying historical factors of violence is an integral aspect of the research of the Centre for the History of Violence, led by Dwyer, within the Faculty of Education and Arts.

 Dwyer describes the research agenda of the group, an alliance of historians, sociologists and language experts, as "violence writ large", embracing anything from war and massacre to criminal acts, sexual and domestic assault, intellectual violence or violence in film and literature.

 With the momentum created by their interdisciplinary meeting of the minds, Dwyer and his team have developed grander ambitions for making the University of Newcastle a leading international research hub in the field of violence studies.